-No matter where you travel to in Scotland in summer there are a few essentials you need to pack before you leave home, whether you’re heading to the bustling metropolis of Edinburgh or you’ve got a 2-week break arranged in the desolate wilderness of the Orkney Islands.
+No matter where you travel in Scotland in summer there are a few essentials you need to pack before you leave home, whether you’re heading to the bustling metropolis of Edinburgh or you’ve got a 2-week break arranged in the desolate wilderness of the Orkney Islands.

 Obviously, a city break to a cosmopolitan city like Edinburgh or Glasgow doesn’t mean you need to pull your muddy hiking boots on each day (which is great news if you’re a naturally snappy dresser), but if you’re a visiting tourist I recommend taking a few essentials with you no matter your final destination.

-Clothes-wise, start off with shorts or thin trousers and wear a base-layer top, ideally something lightweight that wicks away moisture.
 Stick a pair of lightweight walking shoes on your feet – yes even in the city (I’ll explain why later) – but make sure they’ve got ankle support if you’re exploring anywhere with rough paths.

-I’ll list a few options below for what I think are packing essentials for a summer break in Scotland, all of which I’ve either used myself or know someone who’s recommended them.
+I’ll list a few more options below for what I think are packing essentials for a summer break in Scotland, all of which I’ve either used myself or know someone who’s recommended them.
 Click the name of each item to go to the Amazon product page.

 Packing for the city

 - Sunglasses.
 Yes, I know I said it’s often cloudy but we do get the occasional day here where it’s sunny too.
-Your choice of frame is a personal preference but I like the ones in the link as they’re decent quality and cheap (I always lose my sunnies so hate paying too much for them).
+Your choice of frame is a personal preference but I like the ones in the link as they’re decent quality and cheap (I always lose mine so hate paying too much for them).

 - Water bottle.
-Not much to say – it carries water – but the one I’ve linked is strong and leakproof with an easy to remove screw-top lid.
+Not much to say – it carries water – but the one I’ve linked is strong and leakproof with an easy-to-remove screw-top lid.

 Packing for the outdoors